You are here

 Nicholas may have brought his silhouette with him to Monticello on his return there from West Point in 1821.

-- ↑ Gerald Morgan, Jr. "Nicholas Philip and Virginia Jefferson Trist," in Collected Papers of the Monticello Association of Descendants of Thomas Jefferson, ed.
-George Green Shackelford (Princeton: Princeton University Press for the Monticello Association, 1965), 1:100-105.
+- 1. Gerald Morgan, Jr., "Nicholas Philip and Virginia Jefferson Randolph Trist," in Collected Papers to Commemorate Fifty Years of the Monticello Association of the Descendants of Thomas Jefferson, ed.
+George Green Shackelford (Princeton: Princeton University Press for the Monticello Association, 1965), 1:100-05.